Find answers to common questions about PDF authenticity checking.

 Files exceeding this limit will be rejected with an error message.
 If you need to check larger PDF files, consider splitting them into smaller documents or compressing the PDF before upload.

 The 10 MB limit applies to the original file size before any processing.
-Our free PDF verification service is designed to handle typical document sizes efficiently while maintaining quick response times and reliable analysis results for PDF modification detection.
+Our free PDF tamper detection service is designed to handle typical document sizes efficiently while maintaining quick response times and reliable analysis results for PDF modification detection.

 Our PDF modification detection system can identify most common types of PDF alterations including: